Last updated: May 2026 — Weather patterns and crowd data verified for 2026 season

 The timing that works for Ha Giang does not always work for Sapa or Ha Long Bay.
 If you are building a longer northern Vietnam trip around your loop dates, this comparison matters.

-North Vietnam — Destination Comparison by Month
+North Vietnam — Where to Go by Season

 Month Ha Giang Sapa Ha Long Bay Ninh Binh